com-lihaoyi/fansi/readme.md

 - `.render` to convert a `fansi.Str` back into a `java.lang.String` with all necessary Ansi color codes within it

+- If you want to dig into deeper, you can use the `getColors` and `getChars` methods on `fansi.Str` to extract the raw data for your own use, and piece it back together with `fansi.Str.fromArrays`.
+This allows you to perform fast, mutable array operations on the color/character arrays if you know what you're doing and want to perform operations that are inconvenient or slow to do through `fansi.Str`'s immutable API.

+`fansi.Str` currently has a relatively skelatal API: it is slightly smaller than what `java.lang.String` has, and definitely much less than what is available on `scala.RichString`'s extension methods.
+Feel free to implement your own custom operations using `fromArrays` if you can't find what you want on `fansi.Str`, or send a patch if you think it's arguably general enough to be included in Fansi itself.

 Scaladoc
 --------